brysonbien/Branch/README.md

 The frontend is developed using React and TypeScript, providing a dynamic and type-safe environment for building user interfaces and components.
 This allows for quick iteration and ensures a responsive user experience across all pages and features.

 ### Generative AI
 The Generative AI functionality leverages a Hugging Face large language model (LLM) to match users based on their interests.
-This AI-powered approach enhances user interactions and social connections by prioritizing relevant branches in the app's nearby search based on interest recommendations.
+This AI-powered approach enhances user interactions and social connections allowing users to branch out based on interest-pairing recommendations.